rizvn/rizvn.github.io/_posts/2024-05-24-deploy-envoy.md

 ![alt text](/assets/img/envoy-gateway.png "envoy-diagram")

 There are:
-- 2 services foo and bar they are in thier own namespaces
+- 2 services foo and bar they are in their own namespaces
 - 2 tcp routes within the namespaces
-- gateway-01 class and assoociated proxy, the proxy is in the envoy-gatway-system namespace
+- gateway-01 class and associated proxy, the proxy is in the envoy-gateway-system namespace
 - gateway definition with listeners in gateway-01 namespace.

 First install envoy proxy system using helm